 Nowadays it can be hard to get everyone together with the hecticness of folks’ schedules and trying to coordinate with everyone, so I like to keep things simple and use Evite.
 It makes coming together effortless and more memorable, and is always the easiest way to bring friends and family together for any event.
 Evite has a huge variety of great invitation designs, and a mobile app that makes event-planning on-the-go super easy peasy.

-Prepare as Many Dishes Ahead of Time as Possible
+When Entertaining, Prepare as Many Dishes Ahead of Time as Possible

 When you’re entertaining, falling behind schedule and still being knee-deep in food prep when guests arrive is *SO* stressful.
 There’s no catching up on it, and it keeps you stuck inside doing prep work instead of being able to hang out with your friends and enjoy the fruits of your labor.
 The best way to avoid this scenario is to make as much ahead of time as humanly possible.
 Things like chopping up all the veggies for a salad the day before saves you lots of time the day of, since all you have to do at that point is take the bowl out of the fridge, toss it with the dressing, and serve it.
 Making any homemade beverages like summer fruit simple syrups or punch can be done the day before, too, as can most desserts like pie, cake, rice pudding, and ice cream.